glinchflash/Wordpress-Intro/README.md

     - step 12: this block should be styled not by wordpress, but by your own injected CSS
     - Normally we need to get a premium account to add custom css, but there are sneaky ways around it.
 - A contact form
-- A font chosen by you
+- -[x] A font chosen by you
-- A README on your repository linking to your website
+- -[x] A README on your repository linking to your website

 ### Nice-to-have features